 - Tasmania's approach to emergency management is guided by a set of nationally agreed upon principles. - Tasmanian emergency management arrangements are scalable and flexible.
-They are underpinned by partnerships at every level. - The Tasmanian Resilience Strategy 2020-2025 underpins Tasmania's approach to emergency management (Tasmanian Government 2019). - The State Emergency Management Committee (SEMC) is responsible for influencing and advocating for State policies and capabilities that: - reduce disaster risk; - minimise the potential for harm; and - uphold public trust and confidence in Tasmania's emergency management arrangements.
+They are underpinned by partnerships at every level. - The Tasmanian Disaster Resilience Strategy 2020-2025 (the Strategy) underpins Tasmania's approach to emergency management. - The SEMC is responsible for influencing and advocating for State policies and capabilities that: - reduce disaster risk; - · minimise the potential for harm; and

-- Tasmania's governance structures for emergency management aim to enable effective coordination across key players. - All parties use a risk-based approach to emergency management planning. - The Emergency Management Act 2006 (the Act) provides for a suite of policy functions and powers. - Government Agencies, Statutory Authorities, Government business enterprises and other stakeholders are responsible for management the risks associated with specified hazards.
+- up-hold public trust and confidence in Tasmania's emergency management arrangements. - Tasmania's governance structures for emergency management aim to enable effective coordination across key players. - All parties use a risk-based approach to emergency management planning. - The Emergency Management Act 2006 (the Act) provides for a suite of policy functions and powers. - Government Agencies, Statutory Authorities, government business enterprises and other stakeholders are responsible for managing the risks associated with specified hazards.